 You can also find dedicated proofreading and transcription companies that are always looking for qualified editors and proofreaders but I’ll go into more details about that below.

 Many people have found work from home jobs including proofreading opportunities within Facebook groups by letting people know that they are available to help.

 Within these social media groups, you can tastefully promote your services and also receive recommendations once you start to build up a client base.

 Other places you can find proofreading work are job advertising boards.

 When searching for proofreading jobs, there are helpful terms you can use such as freelance proofreading, online proofreading jobs, beginner proofreading jobs, and proofreading positions.
 These keyword terms can help you identify possible places you can find proofreading jobs.

 You should also ensure that you use the typical keywords for work at home jobs like remote, telecommute, freelance, contract, and home office when searching.

 What Proofreading Tools Do You Need?

 You will need a laptop or a desktop to work on, but you can choose the one you work best on.
 The good thing is you probably already have a laptop, pc or tablet that you can work from so that’s one less expense to worry about when starting your proofreading business.

-In addition to that, you will also need the relevant apps to comfortably work from.
 And don’t forget your trusty dictionary and thesaurus and you might also need to refer to a grammar book or two.
 These books are available online as ebooks but I just love the feeling of turning real pages that you can easily order proofreading books on Amazon.